 Damages in Sexual Abuse Cases

 While criminal cases are intended to punish the perpetrator of abuse, civil claims compensate the injured party.
 Civil lawsuits related to sex abuse can have significant value depending on the incident and the impact that the abuse had on the individual.

 As a sufferer of abuse perpetrated by a leader of the church or other person affiliated with the Church of Jesus Christ of Latter-Day Saints, you can recover compensation for economic and non-economic damages, including:

 - Medical expenses

 - Punitive damages (in some cases)

-If you or a loved one was sexually abused by Mormon church officials, we encourage you to speak with one of our experienced lawyers for a free consultation regarding your legal rights and options.
+Did Mormon officials sexually abuse you or a loved one?
+If so, we encourage you to speak with an experienced attorney for a free legal services consultation regarding your legal rights and legal options.

 Mormon Church Sexual Abuse FAQs

 Below are some frequently asked questions raised by injured parties of church sexual abuse.
 Our attorneys appreciate that victims of sexual molestation face hurdles in many areas of their lives.